Reasons for the failure of British Caledonian: Lack of a "hub"

-The resulting network of domestic, European and intercontinental long-haul scheduled services from Gatwick was a motley collection of routes.
-This made it difficult to develop profitable streams of transfer traffic using Gatwick as a hub.
-Therefore, it was a challenge to persuade people to fly to Gatwick from relatively minor places like Genoa or Jersey in order to make an onward connection at the airport to secondary places in Africa or South America, and an even greater challenge to do this profitably.
+Although the network of scheduled services passed on to BCal after its creation represented the best that BUA's then-managing director Sir Freddie Laker had been able to put in place under the prevailing regulatory regime, BCal's resulting network of domestic, European, and intercontinental long-haul scheduled services from Gatwick was a motley collection of routes, making it difficult to offer sensible connections that could be marketed to the travelling public.
+This made it difficult to develop profitable streams of transfer traffic using Gatwick as a hub, for it was a challenge to persuade people to fly to Gatwick from relatively minor places like Genoa or Jersey in order to make an onward connection at the airport to secondary places in Africa or South America, and an even greater challenge to do this profitably.